community-of-python/circuit-breaker-box/README.md

 # Python Circuit Breaker Box

-A Python implementation of the Circuit Breaker pattern with Redis and in-memory storage support.
+A Python implementation of the Circuit Breaker pattern.

 ## Features